 2.2.1 A provisional budget plan, including the updated estimated outturn position for the current year, must be submitted to the Authority by the 31st March.
-The Authority will provide detailed guidance to schools by mid January on the format in which budget plans should be presented.
+The Authority will provide detailed guidance to schools on the format in which budget plans should be presented.